 According to ISS Reshetnev, the spacecraft separation took place at 03:55 Moscow Time (on December 27, 2019) at an altitude of 1,500 kilometers.

 There was some initial confusion on the fate of the Blits-M sphere, because the original official announcement published after the launch was quickly edited down to exclude the specific language confirming the successful deployment of Blits-M in its planned orbit.
-However, by the morning of December 28, 2019, the Combined Space Operations Center, CSpOC, in the United States listed five objects associated with the mission, likely representing three Gonets-M satellites, Blits-M and the Briz-KM stage:
+However, by the morning of December 28, 2019, the Combined Space Operations Center, CSpOC, in the United States listed five objects associated with the mission, possibly representing three Gonets-M satellites, Blits-M and the Briz-KM stage: